Mr. Josh Anderson, Director of Development and Interim Director of Admissions

 Mrs. Nicole Clark is a graduate with the highest honors from the University of Wisconsin at La Crosse with concentrations in both instrumental and vocal music.
 Her performance background includes recitals in alto saxophone, piano and voice.
 She brings to Providence Academy a diverse background of almost 20 years in music education.
 She has taught vocal music, music theory, general music, concert band, and marching band in Rice Lake, WI, Spring Grove, MN and Lake City, MN.
 In addition to teaching, she has served as a music director and cantor at the Newman Center Parish in La Crosse, and a cantor at Mary Queen of Peace, St. Anne's, St. Thomas, and St. Michael.
 Mrs. Clark directs the cadet and concert bands at the academy, teaches band lessons and Middle School general music, and coordinates and accompanies music for the Middle School liturgy.

-Mrs. Teresa Claypool teaches English and Religion in the Middle School at Providence Academy.
-Prior to joining Providence, she taught English and Literature for nine years, as well as Religion and Spanish at St. Raphael’s Catholic School in Crystal, Minnesota.
-In addition to teaching, she served as athletic director, student council advisor, and activities coordinator.
-Mrs. Claypool incorporates her sense of humor and enthusiasm into her interactions with students while helping to strengthen the spiritual life of each child.
-Her creativity and love of reading are evident in her daily lessons.
+Mrs. Teresa Claypool teaches English literature in the Middle and Upper Schools.
+She brings to Providence Academy 20 years of experience in education.
+Prior to joining Providence, she taught English and Literature, as well as Religion and Spanish, at St. Raphael’s Catholic School in Crystal, Minnesota.
 Mrs. Claypool received her Bachelor’s Degree in English Education from North Dakota State University, and her Master’s Degree in Curriculum and Instruction and a Reading Licensure from the University of St. Thomas.

 Annette Crider has a Bachelor of Science with a major in Elementary Education and a Master of Education with a major in counseling.
 She is originally from Michigan where she taught kindergarten, first and third grade and then worked as a high school counselor.
 After moving to Minnesota, she worked as a high school Student Success Coordinator and a middle school counselor.
 She started at Providence in the fall of 2015.
 She is a member of the National Education Association and the Learning Disabilities Association of America.
 She is also a licensed K-12 school counselor.